lwkf/BigDataProj/README.md

 This project processes raw Yelp dataset JSON files into cleaned, analysis-ready formats using Hadoop MapReduce.
 The cleaned datasets are then available for further analysis with Spark.
+## Folder Structure

+1. analysis/
+   Contains all scripts with Spark commands for analysis in .txt format.
+2. analysis_output/
+   Stores the output dataframes generated from Spark analysis in .csv format.
+3. data/
+   Contains the raw Yelp datasets used for analysis.
+4. scripts/
+   Contains all the Mapper and Reducer programs.
+5. src/
+    Contains the source code for the web application and showcases all the data visualization graphs.

 ## Prerequisites